Welcome to

 FLASHCARDS:

 English has vowels and consonants, which each are written as UPPER CASE LETTERS or lower case letters.
 Print off this document as a double sided document (flip on the short edge) to help learn the letters.
 Pictures help beginner readers remember what sound each letter makes.
 For each flashcard, ask the student, "What is this a picture of?"
 Then, have them say the sound and word with you, such as "A-a-Adam".
-On the back is a Bible verse that includes that topic, plus a Biblical Concept for the student to learn and practice.
+On the back of each flashcard is a Bible verse that includes that letter's topic, plus a Biblical Concept for the student to learn and practice.

 Funny Phonics Flashcards